Provably stable learning control of linear dynamics with multiplicative noise: Known distribution

-We consider the nominal case for multiplicative noise, where the distribution is known.
-We describe properties of the (CP) operator $\op{E}$ mentioned in \cref{eq:dynsm}, which fully describes the second moment dynamics of \eqref{eq:dyn} and argue below how identifying $\op{E}$ is sufficient to describe both stability and quadratically optimal control.
+We consider the nominal setting for multiplicative noise, where the distribution is known.
+The (CP) operator $\op{E}$ from \cref{eq:dynsm}, which fully describes the second moment dynamics of \cref{eq:dyn}, is examined.
+We prove that it is \emph{(i)} linear in $Z_t$; \emph{(ii)} completely positive; and \emph{(iii)} is linear in $\E[v_t\trans{v_t}]$.
+Moreover, we argue how identifying $\op{E}$ is sufficient to describe both stability and quadratically optimal control.